opeoba30/Darey.io-pbl/project3.md

 I now updated my routes from the file api.js in ‘routes’ directory to make use of the new model.

-In Routes directory, I opened api.js with `vim api.js`, deleted the code inside with `:%d` command and wrote code below into it then save and exit
+In Routes directory, I opened api.js with `vim api.js`, deleted the code inside with `:%d` command and inserted the code below into it then save and exit

 `const express = require ('express');